 Will entrenched privilege in education be challenged along with our systems of democracy?

 Woah, that’s big!
 But is it unrealistic?
-There is certainly evidence that things need to change.

 The more esteemed the school, the higher the university rankings, the more you pay for access.
 That’s fact not ideology.

 We’re probably not much over a decade into the digital education revolution.
 And it has democratised access to learning experiences, some of them free and many of high quality.

 How long will we continue to view a sandstone university as unchallenged evidence of competency?
 How much weight will the school or institution’s name be given in the decision-making of employers in the era of on-demand learning and contracted employment (an ability to assess competency on-the-job).
 When job markets are global and employer brands seem to matter much more than undergraduate education.

 The role of the university is already changing as institutions compete, follow and reshape their revenue models.
 Incredible valuable research institutions and the seat of centuries of knowledge, they are seeking commercialisation while slowly adapting to the nimble disrupters cherry-picking subject and course streams, and remaking the learning experience.

 We need universities and we need TAFEs but we, society, are not who we once were.
 Restless for change, uncomfortable with privilege, our expectations have shifted.